 The pet carrier is made from heavy-duty tight weave mesh fabric, surrounding a robust steel frame.
 This enduring, strong structure means you’ll have no worries about it breaking down, or your pet performing a daring escape attempt.
 Mesh windows are surrounding the exterior to encourage airflow for your dog, and there are two doors (one on the front, one on the top) for easy access.

 The Petnation crate is also easy to set up and fold down when not in use.
-The carrier is delivered completely flat.
+The carrier is delivered entirely flat.
 All you need to do is release the clips on the side, then gently pull on the front and back panels to turn the flat pack crate into a portable home for your dog.
 The top bar must then be assembled carefully, with closure sleeves sliding over the connection until the frame is completely rigid.

 This durable pet crate for indoor or outdoor use is very similar to the Petnation option, at a slightly lower price point.
-It’s suitable for dogs of Labrador size (up to 70 pounds) and comes with all the excellent features you might expect from a popular, well-reviewed pet carrier.
+It’s suitable for dogs of Labrador size (up to 70 pounds) and comes with all the excellent features you might expect from a favorite, well-reviewed pet carrier.

 The NOZTONOZ Sof-Krate Pet Home sets up in seconds, making it the ideal travel companion for you and your dog.
 It’s made from the same combination of tight-weave mesh fabric and steel as the Petnation carrier, and is well-ventilated, meaning it’s great when your Labrador needs a few moments to cool down.

 The entire pet home is washable and has a water-resistant base.
 If you’re taking your dog on a camping trip, you don’t need to worry about them getting too muddy.
-You can simply wash their pet crate when you return home.
+You can wash their pet crate when you return home.
 The corners of the crate have also been designed to be kind to interiors, both in your car and your home.
 They’re slightly rounded, so they can’t catch on your upholstered seats or other furniture.

-The Go Pet Club Soft Pet Crate is another great option with hundreds of positive reviews from happy customers.
+The Go Pet Club Soft Pet Crate is another excellent option with hundreds of positive reviews from happy customers.
 One of the best things about this pet carrier is the sheer variety of sizes that are available.
 For Labradors, you’d likely need a Medium.
 But if you have a particularly large dog, or if you want to give them a little extra space to move around, you can opt for a Large.

 This crate is made from heavy-duty water-resistant polyester with PVC backing and mesh doors to provide ventilation.
 It folds down to as little as 2-inches thick, which is ideal if you’re taking it as a carry-on bag on your next plane journey.
 The crate also comes with a removable lambs’ wool floor pad, ensuring your pet will be comfortable when they travel.